MeganHarrison/ai-agent-mastery/6_Agent_Deployment/frontend/README.md

    - `VITE_ENABLE_STREAMING`:
      - Set to `true` for Python agents with streaming support
      - Set to `false` for n8n agents or non-streaming endpoints
+   - `VITE_LANGFUSE_HOST_WITH_PROJECT` (optional):
+     - Enables LangFuse integration in the admin dashboard
+     - Should include the full host URL with project ID (e.g., `http://localhost:3000/project/your-project-id`)
+     - If not set, LangFuse links will not appear in the conversations table

 4. **Start the development server:**
    ```bash